 What is the Rota Vicentina in Portugal?

 Rota Vicentina is a network of walking routes in the Alentejo and Algarve provinces in Southern Portugal.
 The Rota includes two long-distance trails the Fishermen’s Trail and the Historical Way and many circular day hikes.
 The coastal trails (Fishermen’s Trail and some day hikes) ranked as some of the most scenic routes in Europe.
+Living on the South Coast of Portugal for a couple of years we have spent a lot of time exploring the Best Hiking Trails in the Algarve.

 How long does it take to hike the Rota Vicentina?